 Facility Programs.
-In their budget instructions (5/1/17), DBM reminded all those making requests for capital funding that no design funds can be expended until a facility program is approved by DBM and in some cases DGS.
+In their budget instructions (4/30/19), DBM reminded all those making requests for capital funding that no design funds can be expended until a facility program is approved by DBM and in some cases DGS.
 This is a statutory requirement.
 Furthermore, DBM clarified its schedule for submitting Part I and Part II facility programs with a two-part admonition, specifically:

-- Only projects for which programs have been submitted by the required deadline may be considered for funding in the CIP; and - No program should be submitted to DBM unless it has received prior review and approval from the USM Office
+Only projects for which programs have been submitted by the required deadline may be considered for funding in the CIP; and No program should be submitted to DBM unless it has received prior review and approval from the USM Office

-To that end, please note the following schedule for program submissions prepared by DBM with consideration for a 60 day review period by USM's Office of Capital Planning.
-Again, only those projects for which these deadlines are met will be recommended to the Board of Regents for consideration in the 5 year CIP (as per DBM memo of 5.1.2017):
+To that end, please note the following schedule for program submissions prepared by DBM with consideration for a 60-day review period by USM's Office of Capital Planning.
+Again, only those projects for which these deadlines are met will be recommended to the Board of Regents for consideration in the 5 year CIP (as per DBM):

-Asking Year (FY 2019) requested projects
+Asking Year (FY 2022) requested projects